Kenya and Ethiopia: Driving economic growth from grassroots

 With a smaller population of around 54 million and a higher GDP per capita of US$1880, Kenya is one of Africa’s most dynamic and fastest-growing economies.
 With a more stable political situation, the country is highly motivated to develop business activity for further growth.

-Africa’s largest credit insurer, Kenya’s African Trade Insurance Agency only covers major projects such as infrastructure development.
-Until now, there hasn’t been a solution to support MSMEs which, similar to Ethiopia hold the key to long-term sustainable economic growth.
-Despite a very different economic and political situation, the Kenyan Government, as well as private reinsurers and insurers are exploring the same solution as in Ethiopia – a short-term domestic credit insurance scheme.
+Africa’s largest credit insurer, Kenya’s African Trade Insurance Agency, only covers major projects such as infrastructure development.
+Until now, there hasn’t been a solution to support MSMEs, which, similar to Ethiopia, hold the key to long-term sustainable economic growth.
+Despite a very different economic and political situation, the Kenyan Government and private reinsurers and insurers are exploring the same solution as in Ethiopia – a short-term domestic credit insurance scheme.

 History Repeating